keystonejs/prisma-day-2021-workshop/README.md

 The code to perform this is too complex to develop quickly.
 Instead, the code has been frozen to a version which is known to work in all cases tested.
 However, rigorous monadic code is to be preferred for hardened servers.
-Typescript appears too unwieldy to express the types required in a succinct manner, but early prototypes are working, albeit with a horribly precise/verbose grammar.
+Typescript appears too unwieldy to express the types required in a succinct manner, but early prototypes are working, albeit with a horribly precise/verbose grammar that seems to require interfaces as well as classes.

 https://www.youtube.com/watch?v=vkcxgagQ4bM